ansys/pymapdl/.devcontainer/develop_on_containers.rst

 You can now work normally, but you will be, in fact, working from inside the container.
-Because VSCode mount the local directory into the docker container, you don't lose your changes if accidentally delete your container.
+Because Visual Code mount the local directory into the docker container, you don't lose your changes if accidentally delete your container.
 However, this mounting process might have a significant impact on the container performance, especially noticeable if you are using MacOS.